FAQs

 Are students (nursing, medicine, AHP etc) able to be vaccinated at UHB?

-Yes – we encourage all students to be vaccinated too.
-Just show your ID at the vaccination centre.
-You are also able to have your vaccinations where these are available from roving vaccination teams on the wards.
+Yes – we encourage all students to be vaccinated against flu too.
+Just show your ID at the vaccination centre or ask the ward manager for your vaccinations.
+You are also able to have your vaccinations where these are available from roving vaccination teams that will visit all departments over the course of this year’s vaccination campaign.

 Is there any support available to people with a needle phobia?